aantron/ocaml.org/data/planet/talex5/qubes-lite-with-kvm-and-wayland.md

 simplifying management.
 It uses <a href="https://chromium.googlesource.com/chromiumos/platform/crosvm/">crosvm</a> from the ChromiumOS project instead of qemu, because it has a driver that allows forwarding Wayland connections
 (and also because it's written in Rust rather than C).
-The project's single developer is currently taking a break from the project, and says &quot;I'm currently working towards a proof of concept&quot;.</p>
+The project's single developer is currently taking a break from the project, and says "I'm currently working towards a proof of concept".</p>
 <p>However, there is some useful stuff in the <a href="https://spectrum-os.org/git/nixpkgs/">SpectrumOS repository</a> (which is a fork of nixpkgs).
 In particular, it contains:</p>
 <ul>